The Slider: Album cover

 The album notes credit Ringo Starr with the front and back cover photographs.
 The photographs were taken the same day that Starr was filming the T. Rex documentary Born to Boogie at John Lennon's estate, Tittenhurst Park.
 Producer Tony Visconti, however, disputes that Starr took the photograph, stating "Marc [Bolan] handed me his motorized Nikon and asked me to fire off two rolls of black and white film while we were on the set of Born to Boogie.
 Ringo, the director of the film, was busy all day lining up shots.
-But Marc apparently saw a photo credit opportunity and gave Ringo the credit for the photos."
+But Marc apparently saw a photo credit opportunity and gave Ringo the credit for the photos".
+The unique grainy composition of the black and white image had been unintentionally produced due to the mishandling of the exposure chemicals used to produce the picture by a darkroom technician eager to see the photos.